PART 1 CHURCH TEACHINGS

 - You are ambassadors for Christ.

-We have been brought into a permanent and continual state of ambassadorship (persons who represent someone else and who carried a message from the person whom they represented9).
+We have been brought into a permanent and continual state of ambassadorship (persons who represent someone else and who carried a message from the person whom they represented9 to others).

 2 Corinthians 5:20 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.